 You can see the complete article here.

-Because of this it is very important to find physicians who are knowledgable about these thyroid lab tests, willing to order them and willing to treat them if present.
+Because of this, it is very important to find physicians who are knowledgeable about these thyroid lab tests, willing to order them, and willing to treat them if present.

-Not only will high levels of anti TPO antibodies damage your thyroid, but it also is important to identify because the presence of this autoimmune disease increases your risk for developing other autoimmune diseases.
+Not only will high levels of anti-TPO antibodies damage your thyroid, but it also is important to identify because the presence of this autoimmune disease increases your risk of developing other autoimmune diseases.

-Studies have shown that patients with Hashimoto's and autoimmune thyroiditis conditions have a very large increase of developing other diseases like celiac's disease, type I diabetes mellitus, pernicious anemia and even adrenal insufficiency.
+Studies have shown that patients with Hashimoto’s and autoimmune thyroiditis conditions have a very large increase in developing other diseases like Celiac disease (8), type I diabetes mellitus, pernicious anemia, and even adrenal insufficiency.

 For this reason, the early detection of thyroidal antibodies becomes very important.

-Treating and reducing the immune and inflammatory component to this disease can help reduce the risk of developing these other autoimmune diseases.
+Treating and reducing the immune and inflammatory components of this disease can help reduce the risk of developing these other autoimmune diseases.

 The presence of TPO antibodies in your blood should prompt your physician to order other tests to evaluate your autoimmune status.

-This is particularly important in the case of Celiac's disease which is so often undiagnosed and underappreciated (much like thyroid disease!).
+This is particularly important in the case of Celiac disease which is so often undiagnosed and underappreciated (much like thyroid disease!).

-You can see above the high titers to tissue transglutaminase and gliadin antibody, both of which can be markers of the condition Celiac's disease.
+You can see above the high titers to tissue transglutaminase (9) and gliadin antibody, both of which can be markers of the condition of Celiac disease.

-It's always very important to identify the gluten sensitivity in patients because the removal of gluten can be curative in this autoimmune disease (which can't necessarily be said for other autoimmune diseases).
+It’s always very important to identify gluten sensitivity in patients because the removal of gluten can be curative (10) in this autoimmune disease (which can’t necessarily be said for other autoimmune diseases).